hegde-atri/portfolio-site/content/projects/arch-wiki/index.md

 - Use the `lxappearance` package to manage gtk themes.
 You might want to install `arc-gtk-theme`.
 - Use the `qt5ct` package to manage qt themes.You need to add `QT_QPA_PLATFORMTHEME=qt5ct` to `/etc/environment` and re-login/reboot.
 You might want to install `breeze`.

-## Changing keyboard layout
+## Changing keyboard layout and mouse acceleration

-To change your keyboard layout in Xorg, you will need to modify/create `/etc/X11/xorg.conf.d/00-keyboard.conf`.
+You'll need to create this section to the given file.
+Replace `gb` with your layout.

-Here is an example for switching to the UK layout.
+`sudo vim /etc/X11/xorg.conf.d/00-keyboard.conf`
 ```conf
 Section "InputClass"
         Identifier "system-keyboard"